 Option 2: Upgrade Your HVAC System

-Option 3: Get a Ductless Mini-Split
+Option 3: Install a Ductless Mini-Split

-- The old and expanded spaces have varying heating and cooling needs.
+- The old and additional spaces have differing heating and cooling needs.

 - You want to add air conditioning to your home without getting or adding on to the ductwork.

 If you need help deciding which HVAC option is right for you, let Service Experts Heating & Air Conditioning provide our recommendations.
 We have years of experience helping homeowners fine-tune their indoor comfort, with a commitment to efficiency and eco-friendly HVAC options.